SammyAbukmeil/brainstation-lecture-timer/README.md

 - Some slides take longer to go through (inc. a code along for that slides material), so perhaps a "weight" can be added to each slide.
 A higher weight would be seen visiaully by a bigger slide block.

 - (If possible) An API connection to google sheets to automatically check off a slide as done

+- Add another timer to calculate how much time you have left PER SLIDE (based on how many slides are remaining, and how much overall time you have left)

+- Add colour coding to the overall timer and/or the time remaining timer (mentioned in the point above) - e.g.
+  - Green - you have lots of time left
+  - Amber - You're running low on time
+  - Red - You're about to run over